 - Embed PAP Assets in Formal Learning for Continuum Continuity

 - Enable Scalability

-DRIVER adoption requires a leadership-level strategic re-think – a commitment to fill/update tactical skill gaps within supporting Training resources – and potential integration of technology as the Discipline matures to enable solution delivery for the workforce at Point-of-Work and moment of need.
+DRIVER adoption requires a leadership-level strategic re-think – a commitment to fill/update tactical skill gaps within supporting L&D resources – and potential integration of PAP technology as the Discipline matures to enable solution delivery for the workforce at Point-of-Work and moment of need.